anya-nguyen-dev/anya-nguyen-dev/README.md

 # Hello, I am Anya :woman_technologist:
 ### *and here is something about me...*

-Looking at how technology is evolving and how different fields embrace innovations, I am excited about all the possibilities I can explore.
+Looking at how technology is evolving and how different fields embrace innovations, I am excited about all interesting projects I can explore and contibute.
 It fuels my curiosity to learn more and keeps me humble.

 As a developer, I like to apply the KISS design principle in every project.
 Following the “Keep it simple stupid” strategy helps in developing a great solution that can be easily understood by users and other developers.
 I also take adaptability and scalability into consideration.